 - Institute of Medicine (IOM) Guidelines – Clinical Practice Guidelines We Can Trust

-- The IOM developed a report outlining eight standards for developing trustworthy guidelines
+- Eight standards for developing trustworthy guidelines

 - International Patient Decision Aid Standards (IPDAS) resources